 Incomplete appeals will not be reviewed.
 An override of SAP will only be allowed for only one semester.
 If an appeal is denied, the student is ineligible for financial aid.
 Appeals must be submitted within seven days of notification of suspension or the by the end of the first Friday of the semester.
-A student wishing to appeal the Committee's decision may do so with the Vice President for Enrollment whose decision is final and permanent.
+A student wishing to appeal the Committee's decision may do so with the Associate Vice-President of Enrollment whose decision is final and permanent.